Una (film): Plot

-They quarrel: he insists that he was genuinely in love with her, is not by nature a hebephile, and had not been "grooming" her.
-He tells Una he is now married to a woman his own age.
-It's obvious that Ray and Una are still attracted to one another.
-To Una's surprise, he explains that he didn't abandon her; he had needed a walk and a drink to clear his head, but returned to find that she had vanished.
+Una finds Ray and they quarrel before reminiscing about their affair.
+Ray insists that he is not by nature a hebephile and was genuinely in love with her, and tells her that he is now married to a woman his age.
+To Una's surprise, he explains that he didn't intend to abandon her; he had needed a walk and a drink to clear his head before they would elope, but returned to find that she had left.
+Unable to deny their lingering attraction to one another, Una and Ray have sex, but before it goes too far, Ray abruptly leaves, leaving her feeling abandoned once again.

-Una instigates sex with him, but before it goes too far, Ray abruptly leaves and returns to his home, leaving her feeling abandoned once again.
-At home, Ray's wife arrive home to find him sleeping.
-She wakes him up and they have sex, but Ray does this with his eyes closed.

-Una leaves the warehouse with Ray's coworker Scott (Ahmed), a young single man.
+Ray tells his co-worker Scott, who is afraid of being laid off, to escort Una out of the warehouse.
 She invites herself to Scott's flat, where she seduces him.
-She claims to be "Pete's" daughter, and persuades Scott to escort her to Ray's comfortable suburban home.
+After preparing for a large party later that evening, Ray has sex with his wife Yvonne at home with his eyes closed.
+Meanwhile, Una claims to be "Pete's" daughter, and persuades Scott to escort her to Ray's comfortable suburban home after being informed about the party.